fuhry/openssh-ldap-authkeys/README.md

 # Configuration

+A [puppet module](puppet-ldapauthkeys/README.md) is included if you wish to use that.
+Otherwise, follow the manual instructions below:

 1. Create a user for `openssh-ldap-authkeys`: `useradd -s /bin/false -d /dev/null -r olak`
 1. Rename the files in `/etc/openssh-ldap-authkeys`, removing the `.example` suffix.
 Make these files owned by `root:olak`, group-readable and with no world permissions (mode `0640`).